Internship agreements from LSE Careers

 12 months taught postgraduate students and 2nd year students on a 2 year taught postgraduate programme:

 Your summer term extends to your programme end date as it includes your dissertation writing period, as stipulated on your CAS and student records.
 You are eligible to request a vacation for a maximum of four weeks after the examination period until your programme end date, with the permission of your department.
-If you department permits your vacation, they should notify the Visa Compliance Team and contact LSE Careers with your vacation dates, so that the Visa Compliance Team can issue you a letter.
+If you department permits your vacation, they should notify the Student Advice and Engagement Team and contact LSE Careers with your vacation dates, so that the Student Advice and Engagement Team can issue you a letter.
 This letter must be sent to LSE Careers.
-For more information, please read the section ‘Can I request a vacation?’ on the International Student Visa Advice Team (ISVAT) Working on a visa in the UK webpage.
+For more information, please read the section ‘Can I request a vacation?’ on the following Working on a visa in the UK webpage.

 • If your internship starts once your programme has completed LSE Careers does not need to seek department approval.